Source code for modules.addons.rename

 [docs] class AudioRenamer: """ Audio file renamer that standardizes filenames based on metadata """

 [docs] def __init__(self, options: Dict[str, Any]): """ Initialize the AudioRenamer with the specified options.
-Args: options (dict): Dictionary of renaming options """ self.options = options self.renamed_count = 0 self.error_count = 0 self.skipped_count = 0 self.metadata_error_count = 0 self.conflict_count = 0 # Validate FFprobe availability self._check_ffprobe()
+Args: options (dict): Dictionary of renaming options """ self.options = options self.renamed_count = 0 self.error_count = 0 self.skipped_count = 0 self.metadata_error_count = 0 self.conflict_count = 0 # Interactive special character handling state self.allow_special_all = False self.skip_special_all = False # Validate FFprobe availability self._check_ffprobe()

 def _check_ffprobe(self): """ Check if FFprobe is available for metadata extraction.
 Raises: RuntimeError: If FFprobe is not found. """ try: result = subprocess.run( ['ffprobe', '-version'], capture_output=True, text=True, check=True ) logger.debug("FFprobe is available for metadata extraction") except (subprocess.CalledProcessError, FileNotFoundError): raise RuntimeError( "FFprobe not found.
 Please install FFmpeg and make sure it's in your PATH." )